Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 Building a prestige pricing strategy based on a Target Market Segment Strategy

 Porsche’s prestige pricing strategy based on marketing segmentation and targeting makes them one of the most profitable automobile manufacturers, with a 17% profit margin.
 The first Porsche 911 campaign alone has seen a sales increase year on year since the very first campaign.
 Even more, the introduction of the Cayenne, Macan, and Panamera has enabled Porsche to extend the brand because the vehicles are better suited for everyday use.

-Finally, their brand is certainly made up of numerous customer driver drivers.
-Most noteworthy heritage and status as well as the typical features and benefits of a sports car.
-So these value drivers are the source of their pricing power.
+Finally, their brand is certainly made up of numerous customer drivers.
+Most notably, heritage and status as well as the typical features of a sports car.
+These value drivers are the source of their pricing power.

 Porsche takes time to understand key customer value drivers across segments and subgroups because it improves its strategic price positioning in the market.

-So, with better marketing and pricing tools, including customer profiling and segmentation, carmakers like Porsche know what types of customers they are going after and why and what they are likely to pay for a new car.
-They can target a more precise and relevant group of people and can refine this further by targeting only the top 30–40%.
+With better marketing and pricing tools, including customer profiling and segmentation, Porsche knowa what types of customers they’re after and why.
+How much are they are likely willing to pay for a new car.?
+They can refine and precisely target at around the top 30–40%.

-Therefore, this is a key point.
-Aligning your pricing, customer profiling, and segmentation to corporate strategy means the business is in a better position to capture the market opportunity.
-Above all a mass marketing, cost-based pricing approach would miss this.
-This is because of reduced wastage of advertising budget.
-Normally, that would have been spent targeting people who have no intention of converting, simply because they fit a demographic profile.
+Therefore, aligning your pricing, customer profiling, and segmentation means the business is in a better position to capture the market opportunity.
+A mass marketing, cost-based pricing approach would miss this.

 B2C Principles of a Target Market Segment Strategy